bmoazen/Vandy_School_District_Analysis/README.md

 One concern with the data is that the ninth grade reading and math grades for one high school, Thomas High School, appeared to have been altered.
 For this reason, two separate analyses were performed: one with all of the student scores and one in which the scores for Thomas High School ninth graders were removed.

 # Contents
+PyCitySchoolClean.ipynb - Python Code looking at the full student data <br />
+PyCitySchool_Challenge.ipynb - Python Code looking which removes the Thomas 9th grade scores and runs the same anlysis as the full styudents data set <br />
+PyCitySchoolCompare.ipynb - Python Code which compares the two analysis <br />
+Resources Folder - contains the school and student data in csv <br />
+Results Folder - contains results from the comparison sanalysis in csv form as well as png images of result dataframes <br />

 # Results